geocompx/geocompr/rev.md

 # QUESTION

-- [QUESTION] Figure 4.6 is interesting: is this raster data?
-Can raster deal with this problem?
 - [QUESTION] 5.2 What is a geolibrary?
 - [QUESTION] By frequently speaking to the reader using the "you" form, the book gets the feeling of a tutorial.
 - [QUESTION] The book does not make explicit who its target audience is.